REALWorld Law

 • the secured asset is not an indispensable part of the reorganisation procedure; or

-• (where the secured asset is an integral part of a structure comprising a group of productive assets) a separate sale of that asset will not diminish the value of the assets remaining in the same structure; or
+• (where the secured asset is part of an independent structure) a separate sale of that asset will not diminish the value of the assets remaining in the same structure; or

 b. if there is no adequate protection of the secured claim against the corresponding secured asset due to: